TrueBlocks builds and publishes an index that lets you explore the Ethereum blockchain from your local machine.

 The index provides huge engineering advantages

 Besides the philosophical benefits, TrueBlocks is straight up more performant.
-Some highlights:

 - Querying straight from your hard drive is faster by many factors.